30.12.05

 random thoughts.

-2. there is a higher proportion of men that are extremely fashionable in england vs. north america. i think it is because while most young boys want to emulate their favourite sports star in both countries, in england, their sport god just happens to be a fashion icon.
+1. i use lip balm usually only in the winter, but i think using it actually makes my lips more chapped.2. there is a higher proportion of men that are extremely fashionable in england vs. north america. i think it is because while most young boys want to emulate their favourite sports star in both countries, in england, their sport god just happens to be a fashion icon.

 Posted by double R at 11:30 AM | 0 comments read on